Adds the specified targets to the specified rule, or updates the targets if they are already associated with the rule.

 If another AWS account is in the same region and has granted you permission (using

-), you can set that account's event bus as a target of the rules in your account.
+), you can send events to that account by setting that account's event bus as a target of the rules in your account.
 To send the matched events to the other account, specify that account's event bus as the

 when you run